Key Points

 Gastrointestinal parasites, AKA “worms.”
 The HORROR!

-There is just something about the thought of worms living in a dog’s GI tract that really elicits an emotional response from dog owners.
+Especially practicing in South Florida, I see so many types of gastrointestinal parasites in dogs that they no longer faze me.
+But there is just something about the thought of worms living in a dog’s GI tract that elicits an emotional response from dog owners.

-But intestinal worms is such a common diagnosis and one that veterinarians treat and prevent routinely, daily in fact.
-And practicing in South Florida, I see so many types of worms and gastrointestinal parasites in dogs.
-They really are quite common!So today, let’s discuss four of the most common internal parasites I treat in dogs, symptoms of worms in dogs, how to diagnose and treat these pests, and most importantly, how to prevent your dog from getting worms in the first place.
+Since you’ve made it this far, let’s move past the gross-out factor and get to know four of the most common intestinal parasites that can end up in your dog.
+We’ll go over symptoms of worms in dogs, how to diagnose and treat these parasites, and most importantly, how to prevent your dog from getting worms in the first place.
 Let’s get started!

 1. Hookworms